JDSanti/BarcodeScanner/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Tkinter and time libraries should be pre-installed but you can install them if needed.
+Tkinter and time libraries should be pre-installed when you install python but you can install them if needed.
 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.